Podiatrist

 Work experience

 You'll usually need an understanding of the role of a podiatrist to get a place on a course.
 You can gain this through work shadowing a registered podiatrist to find out more about the job first-hand.
 Contact your local clinics or private practices to ask about opportunities.
-You could use The College of Podiatry's Find a Podiatrist to look for podiatrists in your area.
+You could use the Royal College of Podiatry's Find a Podiatrist to look for podiatrists in your area.

 Experience of working in a health-related or caring role is also helpful as are roles that bring you into contact with people.